With some patience and perseverance, you can have a crop of pecans most years.

 Many residents are observing a web-like material that has appeared in their trees and are concerned as to whether it will harm them.
 The cause is the fall webworm, a caterpillar that is quite common in the late summer and fall.

 Recently, many homeowners have noticed caterpillars feasting on their lawns.
 These insects are armyworms, and in some cases they can damage lawns rapidly.

-While there is no way to completely prevent every weed from germinating, the application of pre-emergent herbicides combined with the appropriate cultural practices can reduce their infestation during winter.
+While there is no way to prevent every weed from germinating, the application of pre-emergent herbicides combined with the appropriate cultural practices can reduce their infestation during the winter.

 Michael Habetler recruited 12 fellow Scouts to help install six new, elevated garden beds at the community garden in Snellville’s Briscoe Park, honoring his grandfather Steve Penzkowski, who died in 2010.